-His work depicts the English countryside and seaside and is inspired by his long-held loves for English vernacular architecture, rural history and our native flora and fauna.
+Richard Adams’ work depicts the British countryside, it is inspired by his long-held loves for vernacular architecture, rural history and our native flora and fauna.
 Yet the true subject of Adams' work is the imagination.
 His flights of fancy create a bucolic world peopled with characters in simple, domestic and rural pursuits.
 Everyday life takes on a fiction of endless sunshine and joyful leisure where fairies inhabit mystical sites and the fantastic sits comfortably in the natural world.

-Likened to the eccentric visionaries, Spencer and Dadd his work follows in a tradition of British image making which he refreshes with his wit and humour.
-His unique, uplifting images convey a view which is is ultimately optimistic and life-affirming.
+Likened to the eccentric visionaries, Spencer and Dadd his work follows in a tradition of British image making which he refreshes with wit and humour.
+His unique, uplifting images convey a notion which is is ultimately optimistic and life-affirming.

 We sell a complete range of prints by Richard Adams.

 A comprehensive range of art postcards are also available to purchase.